Decorating in Pink

-Give an au naturel look a garden spin with blooms of pink.
-This welcoming family room -- with plenty of wood tones, neutral linen fabrics, and wicker accents -- gets a flowery finish with the addition of pale pink throw pillows.
+Give a natural look a garden spin with blooms of pink.
+This welcoming family room—with plenty of light wood tones, neutral linen fabrics, and copper accents—gets a flowery finish with the addition of pale pink throw pillows.
 The subtle tone has just enough presence to be impactful without distracting from the room's casual vibe.

 If you love the look of bold magenta but are hesitant to commit to such a strong color, try a muted version.
 The shade used here balances the softness of a pastel with the saturation of a jewel tone.
 With a slightly brown undertone, the dusty magenta on the pillows, seat cushion, and lamps adds just the right dose of subtle color to a restrained and elegant room.

 Enveloped in shades of pink, this bright bedroom is the essence of girly—from the blush walls to the darling buttoned-up bed frame.
 Balancing sophistication (a chandelier and ornate rug) with childhood whimsy (butterfly-pattern Roman shades and plenty of room for toys and play) ensures the room will be age-appropriate both now and later.

 Sometimes an out-of-the-ordinary, unexpected piece is what it takes to give a room that special polish.
 Understated elements like taupe walls, cherry-stained floors, and simple furnishings provide the perfect complement to this plush pink sofa that's trimmed in gold.
 Other accessories, including the throw pillows, were matched to the furniture piece's gold trim to create a pulled-together look and to help the sofa integrate into the room.

 Variations on Pink